Common Toyota and Nissan Car Problems and How to Fix Them

 3. Inspect and Replace Engine Air Filter

-A clean engine air filter ensures that your car's engine receives an adequate supply of clean air, essential for efficient combustion.
+A clean engine air filter ensures that your car's engine receives an adequate supply of clean air, which is essential for efficient combustion.
 Inspect the air filter every 15,000 miles and replace it if it appears dirty or clogged.

 4. Clean and Inspect Spark Plugs

-5. Maintain the Cooling System
+5. Maintain Cooling System

 6. Inspect and Adjust Drive Belts